Bhad Bhabie: 2019–2023: Bringing Up Bhabie and expansion

 On March 17, 2020, actress Skai Jackson filed a restraining order against Bregoli following a heavily documented feud in which Bregoli sent Jackson death threats and repeatedly harassed Jackson's mother on social media.
 Jackson dropped the restraining order on June 15.

 In June, Bregoli entered a 31-day rehab facility for childhood trauma and addiction to prescription medication.
 She received support from celebrities such as Demi Lovato, Blac Chyna and Charli XCX.

 In October, she released her second single of 2020, "Do It Like Me", which quickly went viral on the social media platform TikTok.

 On April 1, 2021, six days after her eighteenth birthday, Bregoli opened an OnlyFans account, earning over $1 million in revenue in the first six hours, including over $757,000 from subscriptions, $267,000 from message payments, and $5,000 in tips.
 She later demonstrated evidence of earnings of more than $50 million, which was initially met with skepticism.
+By September 2024, Bhad Bhabie earned $1,489,374 per month on OnlyFans and remained the highest paid creator on the platform, however by September 2025 she had fallen to 4th highest paid creator, earning upwards of $1.3 million a month.

 On April 4, TMZ reported that she and Paris Hilton were collaborating on a troubled teen program to focus on abuse experienced by teens at camps.

-In September 2021, she launched her own record label, Bhad Music, where she will release her upcoming debut EP.
+In September 2021, she launched her own record label, Bhad Music, where she planned to release her upcoming debut EP.
 On September 17, she released her first single of 2021, "Miss Understood", which peaked at 8 on the Billboard Digital Song Sales Chart.
 It is scheduled to be the lead single of her upcoming debut EP.

+2024–present: Return to music

+In December 2024, Bregoli and Alabama Barker (the daughter of American musician Travis Barker) were engaged in a feud after Bregoli accused Barker of stealing her then- boyfriend, Le Vaughn.
+At the time, Bregoli was undergoing chemotherapy and had just had a baby with him.
+The two went back and forth on social media, exchanging jabs, and Bregoli released a diss track titled "Over Cooked".
+Barker denied Bregoli's claims, and in the same month she released her own diss track "Cry Bhabie".
+Still in the same month Bregoli released another diss track "Ms. Whitman", which sampled the beat from Kanye West’s song "Carnival".